 During the year ended 31 March 2023, two (2022: two) directors were incentivised through a long-term incentive plan which allows them to receive, at the discretion of the Remuneration Committee, a conditional monetary award.
-Further information on the directors' remuneration can be found in the Yorkshire Water ARFS.

 8. Finance income and finance costs